smnorris/futurefire/README.md

     cd futurefire
     pip install .

-If installing via pip on Windows, you will likely have to first download install [pre-compiled gdal and rasterio Python wheels](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
+If installing via pip on Windows, you will need to first download and install the appropriate [pre-compiled gdal and rasterio Python wheels](https://www.lfd.uci.edu/~gohlke/pythonlibs/) for your version of Python.
 Conda handles this for you.

 # Data prep

-The script handles most data prep but to quickly ensure no edge areas were lost, the BC regions raster was manually prepared:
+The script handles most data prep but to quickly ensure no edge areas are lost, the BC regions raster was manually prepared from the NRCAN provided regions polygons:

   - edit polygons to extend beyond BC Border / into ocean (ensuring regions cover all areas)
   - reproject to `EPSG:3005`